COVESA/commercial-vehicle-information-specifications/README.md

 Catalogues will be developed for different commercial vehicle types, e. g.
 Heavy duty tractors and trailers, buses, etc.

-The HIM rule set for signals is identical to the [VSS](https://github.com/COVESA/vehicle_signal_specification), and this project will for the signal parts try to align and reuse as much as possible with the VSS project.
+The HIM rule set for signals is identical to the [VSS rule set](https://covesa.github.io/vehicle_signal_specification/rule_set/), and this project will for the signal parts try to align and reuse as much as possible with the VSS project.

 One realization of this ambition is the structure of how different trees are defined, where the parts of the tree that is domain specific